techorix/semtix/README.md

 ### FIRST STEPS ON CLIENT
 - Datenbank `->` Neues Semester Anlegen and create a new Semester
 - Datenbank `->` Aktuelles Semester and select the Semester as Global Semester
-- AdminTools and initialize all relevant settings.
+- Go to Admin section and initialize all relevant settings.
 That also entails clicking on "Speichern" at the path settings in case a field is missing from your `semtixconf.properties`
 - Fill other data that is frequently used (e.g. Textbausteine)
-- In `DBHandlerTextbausteine.java` you may add default text blocks for daily usage and/or development/testing
-- Put your letter templates in the templates folder
+- Put your libreoffice letter template files in the templates folder
-- In ExternalSettings.java you can specifiy the String values for these templates
+- In ExternalSettings.java you can specifiy the name values for these templates
 - May also need to set the templates in the `semtixconf.properties`
-- While printing letters or other documents you may run into problems as the engine expects several freemarker placeholders to be present.
-A complete list of placeholders is, at the moment, only available by looking at the java-code.
-We use code like this in our odt-templates:
-      ``
-      ${vorname} ${nachname}[#if co??]${"\n"}c/o ${co}[/#if]
-      [#if zusatz??]${"\n"}${zusatz}[/#if]
-      ``

 ---